viromelab/tracespipe/README.md

 The previous image shows the architecture of TRACESPipe, where the green line stands for the mitochondrial human line.
 This pipeline has been tested in Illumina HiSeq and NovaSeq platforms.
 The operating system required to run it is Linux.
 In windows use cygwin (https://www.cygwin.com/) and make sure that it is included in the installation: cmake, make, zcat, unzip, wget, tr, grep (and any dependencies).
 If you install the complete cygwin packet then all these will be installed.
 After, all steps will be the same as in Linux.

+The TRACESPipe includes read trimming and filtering, PhiX removal, and redundancy controls (at the Database level and for each candidate reference genomes) to improve the consistency and quality of the data.

 ## 2. Installation, Structure and Configuration ##

 ### 2.1 Installation ###